gkimpson/RTI-Solutions-Assessment/README.md

 ```

 #### Database Configuration
 The application is pre-configured to use SQLite for simplicity.
-The database file is automatically created during setup with the supplied .env (in real-life this .env would not be added to the repo however this is to make setup easier and not actually deployed to a real-life server)
+The database file is automatically created during setup with the composer setup command to use sqlite, however this can be any database of your choice.

 **To use MySQL instead:**
 1. Update your `.env` file: